wpatter6/PokemonGoDiscordRaidBot/README.md

 * `!merge [id1] [id2]` Merges two raid posts together.
 * `!help` Shows help message.

+## Admin Commands:
-## Admin Commands *Requires server admin or "Manage Server" role permission*:
+*Requires server admin or "Manage Server" role permission*
 * `!channel [name]` Changes the bot output channel on this server to the value passed in for [name].
 If blank, the override is removed and the default value is used.
 * `!nochannel` Prevents bot from posting in a specific channel. !pin functionality can still be used for specific channels.
 * `!alias [pokemon] [alias]` Adds an alias for a pokemon.